alberto-lazari/masters-thesis/chapters/implementation.typ

 ==== Implementation
 The component's implementation reflects its design responsibilities by realizing the following classes:
-+ File parsing:
-  the `PermissionFileParser` class realizes the serialization and parsing of permission data between the state model and the persistence file.

 + Concurrent access management: this aspect is divided between two classes:
   - `FileLocker`: